 After experiencing a traumatic road accident, and then being diagnosed with blood cancer, Julie decided she needed to find a way to be more active that fitted her age and lifestyle.
 She’s also got three energetic granddaughters to look after, so she felt she needed to keep fit and active.

-“I walk and swim because it helps me sleep better and feel good.”By Phil, 65, from Wavertree, Liverpool
+“I walk, swim and cycle because it helps me sleep better and feel good.”By Phil, 70, from Wavertree, Liverpool

 Phil never really thought of being active as something that was important to him until he became unwell.
-Now Phil swims regularly, which helps him to feel better about himself and sleep better too.
+Now Phil swims regularly and completes a number of home activities that helped improve his physical and mental wellbeing.

 Phil’s story begins with a routine check-up with GP, during this visit Phil was shocked to find out that if he didn’t make some changes to his lifestyle soon he was likely to end up with diabetes.
 After being successfully treated for prostate cancer and a stroke in the past, Phil understood just how important it was for him to start being active if he wanted to avoid diabetes.

 Since then Phil has been completing a number of activities, during lockdown he completed a number of home activities and is now back swimming five days a week as restrictions have been lifted, to help his health and wellbeing.
 Phil says being active has been a 'life saver' to him.